Collins-Ruto/restaurant-service/README.md

             avg_rating: 5.0,
         }
     }
-## Main food order function
+## order food order function

-The main function with which the client calls to make an meal order.
+The order function with which the client calls to make an meal order.
 The client passes his food choice and table number.
 The data provided is used to initialized a new instance of a client object only if the food provided exists in the Contract.menu HashMap.

-    pub fn main(&mut self, table_number: u8, food_choice: String) {
+    pub fn order(&mut self, table_number: u8, food_choice: String) {
         ...// initialization
     }